 1 cup water

-Heat the sugar & water in a saucepan, until sugar is dissolved, then add lemon juice.
+Heat the sugar & water in a saucepan, until sugar is dissolved, stirring from time to time.
+Stir in lemon juice.
 Cool until ready to use.

 1. Preheat oven to 350°F.